odys-z/semantic-DA/README.md

 # Quick Start

-Semantic-DA is an important compnent used by semantic-\*, which can't work independantly.
+Semantic-DA is an important component used by semantic-*, which can't work independently.
-If you are interesting in what kinde of semantics it can handle, just download or clone the source,
+If you are interesting in what kind of semantics it can handle, just download or clone the source,

 ~~~
     git clone https://github.com/odys-z/semantic-DA